 Keep in mind that even though glacier and ice cave tours might not be available during the summer, there are other glacier activities to take part in, like snowmobile tours, zodiac boat tours and more.

-Valdis, one of the guides, is not just a brilliant photographer and social media manager — she’s also someone you can talk to about what it’s like to live in Iceland year-round, the rise of tourism, and how locals are adapting to the fast-changing economy.
+Valdis, one of the guides that I went out on the ice with, is not just a brilliant photographer and social media manager — she’s also someone you can talk to about what it’s like to live in Iceland year-round, the rise of tourism, and how locals are adapting to the fast-changing economy.
 Because the company is locally run, the insight you get is personal — not rehearsed.

 What to Expect on the Glacier Walk